How do I schedule an appointment with Marda Loop Braces?

 What is an Orthodontist?

 An Orthodontist is a dental specialist, trained to diagnose and treat an improper bite and/or malpositioned teeth.
 In addition to earning the same degree as a general dentist, an extra 2-3 years of education are required to earn the specialty designation of an Orthodontist.
 In Canada, the Royal College of Dentists of Canada (RCDC) protects the public by administering a rigorous examination where a successful result is a requirement for licensure as a dental specialist.
 Look for the FRCD(C) designation to know for sure you are working with a qualified specialist or orthodontist.
 There is no other dental specialist better qualified to move teeth safely and effectively than an orthodontist, with mutual goals of improving the function and overall appearance of your smile.
+Learn more about Dr. Chen here!

 What is the right age for braces?

 It’s essential for parents to know that early orthodontic screenings are vital to assess the health and function of the jaws, the lips, the teeth and the way these teeth fit together.
 Many a time a child comes to the orthodontist too late, and a problem has gotten progressively worse so that simple treatments are no longer feasible.
 It is important to remember that both the Canadian and American Association of Orthodontists recommend a child’s first visit to the orthodontist to begin around the age of 7 for an orthodontic screening.
-This first visit can provide you valuable peace of mind to know that your child’s mouth is growing normally.
+This first visit can provide you with valuable peace of mind to know that your child’s mouth is growing normally.
 Should we find something that would cause a future problem or painful situation, we can make simple recommendations or intervene to make sure your child is back on track towards optimum oral health.
-Learn more about Early Treatment Here
+Learn more about Early Treatment Here!

 Does my child need braces?